mpags-topological/mpags-topological.github.io/_sources/content/lectures/lecture7.md

 width: 65%
 name: fig:fusion_diagram_topdown
 ---
+A top-down view of a fusion diagram showing anyons a and b fusing to form anyon c.
 ```

 For a given set of anyons, we can define a vector space of states associated with that configuration.
 For example, for two Fibonacci anyons $\tau$, we have two possible fusion channels, corresponding to two states